lsshawn/mdpubs.nvim/README.md

   1. Ensure the file has a `.md` extension.
   2. Verify the `neonote:` key is present in the frontmatter.
   3. Check `:messages` for any errors from the plugin.
-  4. Test your API connection with `:NeoNoteStatus`.
+  4. Test your API connection with `:MdPubsStatus`.

 - **API Connection Issues?**
   1. Double-check your `api_url` and `api_key` in your config.